Subby/Quoridor/README.md

 Quoridor
 ===================
 This application was written as part of a university group project.
 The aim of the project was to provide a client with a software implementation of the startegy board game [Quoridor](https://en.wikipedia.org/wiki/Quoridor).
 The aim was accomplished using Java 8 (JavaFX and FXML).
+A executable version of the game can be found [here](https://github.com/Subby/Quoridor/releases/tag/v5.0).

 Group members were as follows: